fastily/jwiki/README.md

 =========
 jwiki is a [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) API client-side library.
 It is intended to be used by developers to build bots/tools and/or perform analytics on a Wiki.  jwiki is under active development so files, classes, or functions may move, change, or disappear without warning.

-If you'd like to use jwiki, I highly recommend you download a build from the builds tab, as that code is tested, stable, and configured to integrate, hassle-free, with most IDEs.
+If you'd like to use jwiki, I *strongly* recommend that you download the latest [release](https://github.com/fastily/jwiki/releases), as that code is tested, stable, and configured (hassle-free) to integrate with most IDEs.
 However, if you prefer to be on the bleeding edge, you may download and compile the latest source code.

 ##Features
 * Edit and delete pages, upload files (via the chunked upload protocol)